Sagar-Darji/The-Sparks-Foundation/The Spark Foundation - Task_no. 4/README.md

 ![png](output_31_0.png)

+## Conclusion 2:
-#Con2: Though the Middle East & North Africa and South Asia are the two most affected regions of the world but West Europe and South America also impacted substantly.
+Though the Middle East & North Africa and South Asia are the two most affected regions of the world but West Europe and South America also impacted substantly.
 Whereas the East Asia and Australia & Oceania are the most peacfull region.
 Middle East & North Africa is boiling in the heat of Arab spring which fueled by severl socio-economic challenges as well the dictator or authoritarian regimes.
 East Asia and Australia & Oceania are the most peacfull region.

 ### CITIES AFFECTED BY TERRORIST